SkylineCommunications/dataminer-docs/connector-help/connector_help/Sky_UK_BSS_Schedule_Data.md

 There is also available parameters related to the polling mechanism and an action button:

-**DataBase State**, which shows the state of the communcation with the database (Disabled, Finished, Polling or General Error);
+**DataBase State**, which shows the state of the communication with the database (Disabled, Finished, Polling or General Error);

 **DataBase Message** will show a message when DataBase State is General Error.